PetitPrinc3/PIpod-Nano/README.md

 ```
 - Add a battery indicator on the screen
 - Find a way to add a wake up function to the shutdown button
+- Create a 3D model for a nic looking shell
 ```

 ## Thanks